eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 ^^^^^^^

 A *Segment* is a block of shared memory that can be accessed from different processes.
-Every :ref:`dds_layer_domainParticipant` that has been configured with :ref:`transport_sharedMemory_sharedMemory` creates a segment of shared memory.
+Every DomainParticipant that has been configured with Shared Memory Transport creates a segment of shared memory.
-The :ref:`dds_layer_domainParticipant` writes to this segment any data it needs to deliver to other :ref:`DomainParticipants<dds_layer_domainParticipant>`, and the remote :ref:`DomainParticipants<dds_layer_domainParticipant>` are able to read it directly using the shared memory mechanisms.
+The DomainParticipant writes to this segment any data it needs to deliver to other DomainParticipants, and the remote
+DomainParticipants are able to read it directly using the shared memory mechanisms.

 Every segment has a *segmentId*, a 16 character UUID that uniquely identifies each shared memory segment.
-These *segmentIds* are used to identify and access the segment of each :ref:`dds_layer_domainParticipant`.
+These *segmentIds* are used to identify and access the segment of each DomainParticipant.

 .. _transport_sharedMemory_concepts_buffer:

 Segment Buffer
 ^^^^^^^^^^^^^^

-A buffer allocated in the shared memory :ref:`transport_sharedMemory_concepts_segment`.
+A buffer allocated in the shared memory Segment.
-It works as a container for a DDS message that is placed in the :ref:`transport_sharedMemory_concepts_segment`.
+It works as a container for a DDS message that is placed in the Segment.
-In other words, each message that the :ref:`dds_layer_domainParticipant` writes on the :ref:`transport_sharedMemory_concepts_segment` will be placed in a different buffer.
+In other words, each message that the DomainParticipant writes on the Segment will be placed in a different buffer.

 .. _transport_sharedMemory_concepts_bufferDescriptor:

 Buffer Descriptor
 ^^^^^^^^^^^^^^^^^

-It acts as a pointer to a specific :ref:`transport_sharedMemory_concepts_buffer` in a specific :ref:`transport_sharedMemory_concepts_segment`.
+It acts as a pointer to a specific Segment Buffer in a specific Segment.
-It contains the *segmentId* and the offset of the :ref:`transport_sharedMemory_concepts_buffer` from the base of the :ref:`transport_sharedMemory_concepts_segment`.
+It contains the *segmentId* and the offset of the Segment Buffer from the base of the Segment.
-When communicating a message to other :ref:`DomainParticipants<dds_layer_domainParticipant>`, :ref:`transport_sharedMemory_sharedMemory` only distributes the Buffer Descriptor, avoiding the copy of the message from a :ref:`dds_layer_domainParticipant` to another.
+When communicating a message to other DomainParticipants, Shared Memory Transport only distributes the Buffer Descriptor, avoiding the copy of the message from a DomainParticipant to another.
-With this descriptor, the receiving :ref:`dds_layer_domainParticipant` can access the message written in the buffer, as is uniquely identifies the :ref:`transport_sharedMemory_concepts_segment` (through the *segmentId*) and the :ref:`transport_sharedMemory_concepts_buffer` (through its offset).
+With this descriptor, the receiving DomainParticipant can access the message written in the buffer, as is uniquely identifies the Segment (through the *segmentId*) and the Segment Buffer (through its offset).

 .. _transport_sharedMemory_concepts_port:

 Port
 ^^^^
-Represents a channel to communicate :ref:`Buffer Descriptors <transport_sharedMemory_concepts_bufferDescriptor>`.
+Represents a channel to communicate Buffer Descriptors.
-It is implemented as a ring-buffer in shared memory, so that any :ref:`dds_layer_domainParticipant` can potentially read or write information on it.
+It is implemented as a ring-buffer in shared memory, so that any DomainParticipant can potentially read or write information on it.
 Each port has a unique identifier, a 32 bit number that can be used to refer to the port.
-Every :ref:`dds_layer_domainParticipant` that has been configured with :ref:`transport_sharedMemory_sharedMemory` creates a port to receive :ref:`Buffer Descriptors <transport_sharedMemory_concepts_bufferDescriptor>`.
+Every DomainParticipant that has been configured with Shared Memory Transport creates a port to receive Buffer Descriptors.
-The identifier of this port is shared during the :ref:`discovery`, so that remote peers know which port to use when they want to communicate with each :ref:`dds_layer_domainParticipant`.
+The identifier of this port is shared during the :ref:`discovery`, so that remote peers know which port to use when they want to communicate with each DomainParticipant.

-:ref:`DomainParticipants <dds_layer_domainParticipant>` create a listener to their receiving port, so that they can be notified when a new :ref:`transport_sharedMemory_concepts_bufferDescriptor` is pushed to the port.
+DomainParticipants create a listener to their receiving port, so that they can be notified when a new Buffer Descriptor is pushed to the port.

 .. _transport_sharedMemory_concepts_portHealthCheck:

 Port Health Check
 ^^^^^^^^^^^^^^^^^
-Every time a :ref:`dds_layer_domainParticipant` opens a :ref:`transport_sharedMemory_concepts_port` (for reading or writing), a health check is performed to assess its correctness.
+Every time a DomainParticipant opens a Port
+(for reading or writing), a health check is performed to assess its correctness.
-The reason is that if one of the processes involved crashes while using a :ref:`transport_sharedMemory_concepts_port`, that port can be left inoperative.
+The reason is that if one of the processes involved crashes while using a Port, that port can be left inoperative.
-If the attached listeners do not respond in a given timeout, the :ref:`transport_sharedMemory_concepts_port` is considered damaged, and it is destroyed and created again.
+If the attached listeners do not respond in a given timeout, the Port is considered damaged, and it is destroyed and created again.